ethanokamura/perfectline/src/content/practice/problem-03.md

 order: 3
 ---

-Extract any integer from standard input and do the following:
+Extract any integer from the standard input and do the following:
-1. If number is divisible by 3, print fizz
+1. If the number is divisible by 3, print fizz
-2. If number is divisible by 5, print buzz
+2. If the number is divisible by 5, print buzz
-3. If number is divisible by both 3 and 5 print fizzbuzz
+3. If the number is divisible by both 3 and 5 print fizzbuzz
 4. If it is neither divisible by 5 or 3, print the number

 (Hint, use the modulus operator `%` to find the remainder of an integer)